-The nearest airport to Hilton Head Island is Savannah/Hilton Head International Airport located 39.2 meter (129 feet) from the island.
+The nearest airport to Hilton Head Island is Savannah/Hilton Head International Airport located 39.2 Miles (63 km) from the island.
 There are various airport shuttle services available which you can use and you can also take a taxi to reach the airport or get to your residence from the airport.

 Having a car can be convenient during your stay.
 You can rent one at the airport easily, but there are also numerous other locations if you do not want to rent one all the time.

-The nearest Amtrak Station to Hilton Head Island is located 34.4 meter (113 feet) in Savannah, GA.
+The nearest Amtrak Station to Hilton Head Island is located 34.4 Miles (55 km) in Savannah, GA.
 You can travel to and from the station via bus, taxi, or shuttle services.

 If you want to use public transport, an easy way to find the best route is to use Google Maps.
 Find the directions from your starting point to the destination, and click on transit.
 It will then show you the public transport options.

 In Hilton Head Island, public and private health facilities are located in the town and are easily accessible.
 The health sector is suitable for anyone who walks in with a problem.
 24/7 emergency is available in hospitals.
 Emergency cases are well-handled and you can find some of the best healthcare centers mentioned below:

 - Main Street Medical: Health care services (https://www.hiltonheadurgentcare.org/)

 - Premium Home Health Care: Home health care services (http://www.premierhomehealthcare.com/)